Huel Bar Review!

 3- Taste.
 The best part of the Cacao & Orange flavour was the orange hint towards the end.
 Why?
 Because, it was a distinguishable flavour in an overall fairly bland bar.
 Enhancing the flavours to make them less bland would improve the bar immediately.

 4- Price (EU not UK).
 Let’s be honest, 250kcal can hardly be considered a meal but a snack.
 Are you willing to pay €2.25 for a snack bar (with 10% discount)?
 Think about how much a snack bar costs in the supermarket.
 Surely enough you are getting some micronutrients and a balanced snack, but is it worth that much?
 I know pricing is always hard to improve on, but when I can get a 400kcal bar for €2.5, Huel Bar just seems expensive.
-Make it bigger or lower the price.

 5- Packaging or buying options.
 They only way to get started with Huel Bar is to buy a 16 bar pack.
 That is a big commitment, even more if you consider that all 16 will be of the same flavour.
 I would advocate for smaller boxes or selling them individually, so people can try them when they buy their Huel Powder.
 Also, a mixed box would be a very welcomed addition.

-Things that I like:
+Things That I like:

 1- Protein quantity.
 15g per 250kcal is a very respectable amount of protein, which comes from good sources.
 Pea and rice protein combo ensure a well rounded amino acid profile.